PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Related Work

 \subsection{Transformers for Long-term Time Series Forecasting}

-Transformers have demonstrated exceptional performance across various domains~\cite{chen2021crossvit,kenton2019bert,huang2025towards}, owing to their self-attention mechanism, which excels in modeling complex temporal relationships and long-range dependencies~\cite{vaswani2017attention}.
-Such strength has spurred significant interest in applying Transformers to time series forecasting~\cite{liu2022non,nie2022time,kim2024self,zhou2023one,chen2024pathformer,luo2024deformabletst,liu2024autotimes,chen2023contiformer}.
-Among these approaches, Informer~\cite{zhou2021informer} introduces a sparse attention mechanism, and subsequent works, including Autoformer~\cite {wu2021autoformer}, FEDformer~\cite{zhou2022fedformer}, and Pyraformer~\cite{liu2022pyraformer}, leveraged self-attention to address computational challenges.
-However, these approaches struggle with poor performance.

-Concurrently, PatchTST~\cite{nie2022time} has established itself as the benchmark Transformer model by patching the time series input in a channel-independent manner~\cite{kim2024self}, a.k.a.
-CI strategy~\cite{shao2024exploring}.
-Following this strategy, PathFormer~\cite{chen2024pathformer} introduces a multi-scale Transformer architecture with adaptive pathways, partitioning time series data into multiple temporal resolutions.
-CATS~\cite{kim2024self} replaces self-attention with a cross-attention-only Transformer approach, highlighting the effectiveness of cross-attention for LTSF.
-Another strategy, known as the channel-dependent (CD) strategy, focuses on modeling the relationships among variates~\cite{liu2023itransformer}. iTransformer~\cite{liu2023itransformer} emerges as a straightforward yet effective implementation of the CD strategy, making no modification to the vanilla Transformer architecture~\cite{vaswani2017attention}.
-CARD~\cite{wang2024card} proposes a channel-aligned attention that captures dynamical dependence among multiple variables over time.
-Very recently, DGCformer~\cite{liu2024dgcformer} proposed relatively balanced channel strategies called channel-hard clustering (CHC), and DUET~\cite{qiu2024duet} adopted a channel-soft clustering (CSC) strategy and developed a fully adaptive sparsity module to dynamically build groups for each channel.
+Applying Transformer architectures to time series forecasting has emerged as a prominent research topic within the time series community in recent years~\cite{zhou2021informer, liu2022pyraformer, liu2022non}.
+Concurrently, PatchTST~\citep{nie2022time} has established itself as the benchmark Transformer model by patching the time series input in a channel-independent manner~\citep{kim2024self}, a.k.a.
+CI strategy~\citep{shao2024exploring}.
+Following this strategy, PathFormer~\citep{chen2024pathformer} introduces a multi-scale Transformer architecture with adaptive pathways, partitioning time series data into multiple temporal resolutions.
+CATS~\citep{kim2024self} replaces self-attention with a cross-attention-only Transformer approach, highlighting the effectiveness of cross-attention for LTSF.
+Another strategy, known as the channel-dependent (CD) strategy, focuses on modeling the relationships among variates~\citep{liu2023itransformer}. iTransformer~\citep{liu2023itransformer} emerges as a straightforward yet effective implementation of the CD strategy, making no modification to the vanilla Transformer architecture~\citep{vaswani2017attention}.
+Very recently, DGCformer~\citep{liu2024dgcformer} proposed relatively balanced channel strategies called channel-hard clustering (CHC), and DUET~\citep{qiu2024duet} adopted a channel-soft clustering (CSC) strategy and developed a fully adaptive sparsity module to dynamically build groups for each channel.

-In this paper, rather than focusing on which strategy is more effective for long-term time series forecasting (LSTF), we intend to answer a more fundamental question: How can temporal correlations be better modeled?